CSC207-UofT/course-project-java-sapiens/phase0/crc_cards.md

 ### Class name: DataGateway.
 Sub-classes:
 Responsibilities:
-- Load data from a local file, and create corresponding entities through their ui.controllers.
+- Load data from a local file, and create corresponding entities through their controllers.
 - Read and modify the info of entities through respective managers on a local file.

 Collaborators: LoginRegistrationController, ShoppingListController